Nicktoons: Freeze Frame Frenzy

 Nicktoons: Freeze Frame Frenzy (also known as SpongeBob SquarePants and Friends in Freeze Frame Frenzy in PAL regions) is a video game for the Game Boy Advance based on various Nicktoons.
-The game was released for the Game Boy Advance on September 20, 2004.
+The game was released for the Game Boy Advance in 2004.
 The gameplay is similar to that of Gekibo: Gekisha Boy, a PC Engine game about a photographer with cartoony graphics.
-A prototype of the cancelled PlayStation 2 version of the game, Nicktoons: Snap Shot, was discovered in 2021.
+A prototype of the cancelled PlayStation 2 version of the game, under the working title Nicktoons: Snap Shot, was discovered in 2021.

 Story

 Characters from many Nickelodeon worlds have been misplaced into each other's worlds.
 Jimmy Neutron's mission is to fix the situation.
 He sends out Danny Phantom, Arnold Shortman, SpongeBob SquarePants, Tommy Pickles, Otto Rocket, and Timmy Turner to take photos of the misplaced characters with his new invention, the "Neutrino-Cam 4000", a camera that also functions as a teleporter, which will send them back to their own worlds.

 As the player progresses, it becomes clear that Zim is the mastermind behind the whole mess, and Jimmy soon realizes that after the player has cleared all the levels.
 Jimmy flies off in his rocket to Zim's ship and stops the Irken's scheme.
 After taking a group photo, Zim works on his new plan to take over the world.